HeitorSpectre/Video-Compressor-for-Discord-10MB-/README.md

 1. Download the `.exe` file from the [Releases](https://github.com/HeitorSpectre/Video-Compressor-for-Discord-10MB-/releases/tag/1.0) page
 2. Run the file directly (double-click)
+3. When prompted, click the **"Config"** button to choose the location of `ffmpeg.exe` on your system
-3. Place your videos inside the `Input` folder
+4. Place your videos inside the `Input` folder
-4. Select compression quality (High, Medium, Low)
+5. Select compression quality (High, Medium, Low)
-5. Click “Compress Videos”
+6. Click “Compress Videos”
-6. Compressed videos will be saved to the `Output` folder — ready for Discord!
+7. Compressed videos will be saved to the `Output` folder — ready for Discord!

+> ⚠️ **Important**: The FFmpeg path must be configured before using the tool.
+If it's not set, the application will prompt you to select the location of `ffmpeg.exe` when you first launch it.
+This is a **mandatory** step.

 ---